-Guaranty Bank & Trust is headquartered in Mount Pleasant and is the 30th largest bank in the state of Texas.
-It is also the 439th largest bank in the nation.
-It was established in 1913 and as of June of 2016, it had grown to 399 employees at 28 locations.
-Guaranty Bank & Trust has an A health rating.
+Guaranty Bank & Trust is headquartered in MOUNT PLEASANT and is the 32nd largest bank in the state of Texas.
+It is also the 359th largest bank in the nation.
+It was established in 1913 and as of March of 2023, it had grown to 494 employees at 33 locations.
+Guaranty Bank & Trust has a B+ health rating.

 When I left the military, job opportunities led me to Paris, Texas.
 I needed a bank and help to purchase a home - Guaranty worked with me from a distance to ensure I had all of the things I needed and we could close on time.
 I have been a customer since 2000 and have had several loans with the bank - and they have worked with me each time.
 The tellers are always very pleasant and hometown neighborly.
 This bank also takes an active role in community activities.
 I don't plan on taking my business elsewhere.